Listen to this article

 Example:

-You would prioritize Loan B first.
-Despite its higher balance, focusing on the 15% interest rate will💡 Definition:A will is a legal document that specifies how your assets should be distributed after your death, ensuring your wishes are honored. reduce your total interest paid over time.
+Despite Loan B having a higher balance than Loan A, focusing on the 15% interest rate will💡 Definition:A will is a legal document that specifies how your assets should be distributed after your death, ensuring your wishes are honored. dramatically reduce your total interest paid over time.
+This strategy is particularly effective for individuals with high-interest credit card debt.

 The Debt Snowball Method💡 Definition:A debt payoff strategy where you pay minimums on all debts, then focus extra payments on the smallest balance first for psychological wins.

 The debt snowball method targets the smallest balances first, regardless of interest rates.
-This method provides quick wins and can be highly motivating, especially if you need psychological momentum to stay committed to your repayment plan.
+This method is rooted in behavioral psychology, providing quick wins and a sense of accomplishment that can be highly motivating, especially if you need psychological momentum to stay committed to your repayment plan.
+The feeling of eliminating a debt completely can be a powerful motivator to keep going.
 Here's how to apply the debt snowball method:

-- Pay extra on the smallest debt while making minimum payments on the rest.
+- Pay extra on the smallest debt: Focus all your extra money on paying off the debt with the smallest balance, while making minimum payments on the rest.

 Example: